devopsmails/devops/scripting/scripting.md

 2. Python scripting:
 ----------
 ```
-Python scripting is simple to achieve the complex works
+Python scripting is simple to achieve the complex programmes, API calls & Data manipulations.
 Python supports both the Linux and Windows servers.
-Python also gives more flexibility to work and create the more complex scripts, API calls and so on
 Python file ends with ".py"
 ```
 Shell execution: